This page contains Chapter 4 from

 However, to anticipate the discussion from the next chapter, transhumanists point to the potential of next generation green energy to hasten the switch to non-carbon energy sources.
 The technology of CCS (Carbon Capture and Storage) can also be accelerated.
 In this way, the adverse effects of one generation of technology can be undone by the positive effects of a later generation.

-To the response that dysfunctional economic and political systems are preventing sufficient social focus on accelerating the requisite technological transitions, transhumanists foresee transformations in the operation of economics and politics – transformations from systems operating dysfunctionally to a system of superdemocracy.
+To the oft-spoken response that dysfunctional economic and political systems are preventing sufficient social focus on accelerating the requisite technological transitions, transhumanists foresee transformations in the operation of economics and politics – transformations from systems operating dysfunctionally to a system of superdemocracy.

 The effort required for these transformations to take place should not be underestimated.
 These transformations will be among the most difficult in the history of humanity.
-But these transformations can be guided by the greatest collective intelligence in the history of humanity, and empowered by the huge positive psychological energy awakened by the vision of sustainable superabundance.
+But these transformations can be guided by the greatest collective intelligence in the history of humanity, and empowered by the huge positive psychological energy awakened by the compelling vision of sustainable superabundance.